jwodder/interleave/README.rst

 ``shutdown(wait=True)`` method (see below).

-An ``Interleaver`` can be instantiated either by calling ``interleave()`` or by using the constructor directly.
+An ``Interleaver`` can be instantiated either by calling ``interleave()`` or by calling the constructor directly.
 The constructor takes the same arguments as ``interleave()``, minus ``iterators``, and produces a new ``Interleaver`` that is not yet running any iterators.
 Iterators are submitted to a new ``Interleaver`` via the ``submit()`` method; once all desired iterators have